-Happy Thursday, wonderful readers!
+Happy Thursday!
 Today, Valerie is back with another Sewing 101 tutorial.
 Today, she’s teaching us how to make this freakin’ adorable infinity scarf.
 Be sure to read her blog to get to know her a little better, and if you love her style, but sewing just isn’t your thing, pop over to her shop to pick up the pieces already made!

 Fall has officially arrived!
 As we enter into this season of cooler weather and shorter days, what better project than a new scarf to keep your neck cozy?
 This infinity scarf is simple, fun, and (fair warning) addicting – you’ll want one in every color!
 These would also make a great gift – the holidays will be upon us before we know it.